EWC-consortium/eudi-wallet-rfcs/README.md

 ## Contributing

 Feel free to improve the plugin and send us a pull request.
 If you find any problems, please create an issue in this repo.
+Wallet providers can raise a PR once they have implemented and aligned with the RFCs.

 ## Licensing